Guidelines for Entry

 MAGNT (and its principal partner Telstra and Other Parties) will respect the Artist’s moral right of integrity and will reproduce the Artwork in full and without any changes except for reproducing less than the full Artwork where space is limited or where MAGNT has sought prior approval in writing from the Artist or their nominated Agent for the change.

-Finalists grant MAGNT as Telstra NATSIAA (and its principal partner Telstra and Other Parties) a fee-free, non-commercial, non-exclusive licence for 2 years to reproduce the submitted work in material form, to photograph, publish and/or communicate it to the public, for the following Telstra NATSIAA-related purposes: marketing, publicity, educational and publication uses for the 2023 Telstra NATSIAA, its exhibition, the exhibition publication (sold on a cost recovery basis only), virtual gallery, and associated Awards events, including but not limited to promotional posters and brochures, electronic/digital posts and live streaming, broadcasting and print media, and destination marketing.
-Where MAGNT shares images of Artworks with third parties for publicity and promotion of the Telstra NATSIAA exhibition it will provide full artist credit lines that acknowledge the Artist and their representing Agent and make it a condition of image supply that they be accompanied by the credit lines.
+Finalists grant MAGNT as Telstra NATSIAA (and its principal partner Telstra and Other Parties) a fee-free, non- commercial, non-exclusive licence for 2 years to reproduce the Artwork in material form, to photograph, publish and/or communicate it to the public, for the following Telstra NATSIAA-related purposes: marketing, publicity, educational and publication uses for the 2024 Telstra NATSIAA, its exhibition, the exhibition publication (sold on a cost recovery basis only), virtual gallery, and associated Awards events, including but not limited to promotional posters and brochures, electronic/digital posts and live streaming, broadcasting and print media, and destination marketing.
+Where MAGNT shares images of Artworks with third parties for publicity and promotion of the Telstra NATSIAA exhibition it will provide full artist credit lines that acknowledge the Artist and their representing Agent and make it a condition of image supply that they be accompanied by the credit lines and Notice of Custodial Interest.

 Non-commercial photography within the exhibition will be allowed unless specified by the Artist at the time of selection as a Finalist and the signing of their Artist Agreement.
 MAGNT will support this by adding a label beside any Artwork not to be photographed in the exhibition.